What is Mediation?

 In family law and divorce cases, which is the subject of this article, the relevant rules provide for confidentiality of mediation and settlement negotiations that take place at mediation.
 So if the parties do not enter into a settlement agreement, offers and counteroffers made in compromise should not be used against them later.

 Confidentiality is very helpful as sometimes parties may be more willing to offer more than they would be willing to offer when they go to court, so then they want to make sure that these offers of compromise and settlement are not used against them later if the mediation does not work out, so it gives a forum for parties to feel comfortable to make their best offer.
+What is the benefit of mediating in separate rooms during a mediation?

 A mediator is neutral and works for the agreement.